alicehe2003/github_extension/README.md

 ## About `background.js`

-`background.js` handles the API call to HuggingFace (the ML language model for semantic matching of sentences or phrases).
-The API call is placed in this file (as opposed to in `content.js`) so that the user's access token is not exposed.
-Note that the best practice would be to use implement a backend, where API calls are made.
+Runs in background to ensure private keys are not exposed.

 ## Current implementation

 The current implementation does not contain a backend.
-The API call to HuggingFace is made in `background.js`, and the (public) API call to GitHub is made in `content.js`.
 This is not the ideal structure, but ensures that the extension can be run all on client-side.
 That is, clients can manage their own API keys and interract with the API service based on personal needs.

 Upon opening a new issues or PR page, the extension retrieves all issues in the current repo and caches them locally.
 All title inputs and similarity searched will be based on these cached issues.
 Note that this means if a new issue is submitted while the user is on a new issues page, it will not be considered in the similarity search.
 The cache for these issues is cleared upon exiting the new issues or PR page.